- Safe Zone Website: UTC/Safe Zone

-Title IX Coordinator - This individual oversees UTC's sexual misconduct and relationship violence prevention.
+- Title IX Coordinator - Oversees UTC sexual misconduct and relationship violence prevention.

-Office of Equity and Diversity - proactively works to achieve institutional equity and diversity.
+- Office of Equity and Inclusion - Works proactively to achieve institutional equity and diversity.

-Tennessee Valley Pride, Inc. is a 501(c)(3) Non-Profit Corporation designed to celebrate diversity in Chattanooga, TN and surrounding cities.
+Tennessee Valley Pride, Inc. is a 501(c)(3) non-profit corporation designed to celebrate diversity in Chattanooga and surrounding cities.
 Our goal is to combine the wonderful resources of the LGBT [Lesbian, Gay, Bisexual, or Transgender] people of our area and reach out to the community with dignity and respect.
 The Board is committed to raising awareness, educating and strengthening the community, creating a safe environment and improving the human condition.

-Parents, Families and Friends of Lesbians and Gays (PFLAG) is a national non-profit organization with over 200,000 members and supporters and over 350 affiliates in the United States.
-This vast grassroots network is cultivated, resourced and serviced by the PFLAG National Office, located in Washington, D.C., the national Board of Directors and 13 Regional Directors.
+Parents, Families and Friends of Lesbians and Gays (PFLAG) is a national non-profit organization with more than 200,000 members and supporters and more than 350 affiliates.
+This vast grassroots network is cultivated, resourced and serviced by the PFLAG national office in Washington, D.C., the national board of directors and 13 regional directors.

-Nonpartisan organization which brings lawsuits on such topics as discrimination, parenting, etc. designed to impact civil rights and constitutional law in order to achieve GLBT equality.
+Nonpartisan organization that brings lawsuits on topics such as discrimination, parenting and other areas that impact civil rights and constitutional law in order to achieve GLBT equality.